 7 Ways To Repurpose Your Old Clothes

-Which led us to the often-asked question: how do you donate or discard clothing responsibly?
-We’ve put together a list of our 7 favorite things to do when you rip, outgrow, or fall out of love with your closet.
+I often get asked: how do you donate or discard clothing responsibly?
+And it's a great question!
+I've put together a list of my 7 favorite things to do when you rip, outgrow, or fall out of love with your closet.

 The best thing about investing in quality things is that they’re repairable – and worth repairing.
 When something tragic happens to your favorite dress or jacket, we recommend first contacting the designer to see about any potential warranties or mending programs.
 If you don’t have a warranty and don’t have a sewing machine, don’t fret, local tailors and cobblers are also widely available to fix everything from clothing to shoes and everything in between, and some cobblers can even repair leather and vegan leather items such belts, jackets, and bags.
 Check out The Tailor Project and iFixIt for tips and resources for your next repair project.